 The History of Slot Machines

 Slot games have come a long way in 100 years from the original mechanical Horse Shoe and Liberty Bell slots of the late 1800s.
-Now the same games can be played nearly anywhere on earth, provided you have internet connection, whether it be at a computer or on your phone, you can connect to places like Betfair online casino from the comfort of your own home, work or even on your travels.
+Now the same games can be played nearly anywhere on earth, provided you have an internet connection, whether it be at a computer or on your phone, you can connect to online casinos all over the world from the comfort of your own home, work or even on your travels.

 What you might be surprised by is just how far slots have come; from their humble beginnings as light diversions for engineers in California, into the coin dispensing Horseshoe that eventually became the Liberty Bell, and led to a large amount of designs inspired by this excellent original.
 However, the law at the time meant that the designer of the Liberty Bell, Charles Fey, was unable to patent his design and this freedom to 'borrow' the idea led to a lot of amateur inventers producing derivatives.